Logo DesignBrandingClient Resources

 2. Make a plan for where and how you will use the logo.
 Generally, you'll need three to four versions of the same logotype simply because you may want to employ a different one on a website homepage, social media, and print.
 For instance, the brand January uses its primary logo throughout its website.
 However, on social media, where space is far more limited, it employs a submark that still visually represents the company but is more versatile, allowing the business to combine it with a host of visual and textual content.

 3. Become acquainted with any design choices that are already in place.
-For example, if you're designing a logo for a brand with an established visual identity, the logo will have to stay in line with that.
+For example, if you're designing a logo for a brand with an established visual identity, the logo must stay in line with that.
 Otherwise, it will be a complete failure.
 Creating logotypes that fit in with other visual elements can be more challenging for a designer.
 Nonetheless, remember that getting the process right will allow you to design something that will serve the brand's purpose and drive business results through the power of visuals.

 January Logo Design